 Scorpions Alum Samantha and Kristie Mewis have become members of the full US National team.
 Both Kristie and Sam were drafted in the top 5 of the NWSL in 2013 and 2015.
 Amy Caldwell, Lauren Berman and Mackenzie Meehan have also all participated with their U.S. Youth National Teams.

-Around 2010, under club President Fred Marks and then Director of Coaching Keith Caldwell, Scorpions became members of the nationally prestigious Elite Club National League (ECNL), and National Premier League (NPL) and have been solid members of that league since.
+Around 2010, under club President Fred Marks, Scorpions became members of the nationally prestigious Elite Club National League (ECNL), and National Premier League (NPL) and have been solid members of that league since.

 Level of Play